 - If your car is unsafe to drive, call for a tow.
 Look for broken lights, leaking fluids or anything that could make driving your vehicle dangerous.

-How do car insurance companies handle wildlife collisions?
+How insurance providers handle wildlife collisions

-A collision with an animal, such as deer, can leave a considerable amount of damage to your car.
-If you purchased the optional collision and comprehensive coverage when you got your car insurance policy, the costs for the damage will likely be covered.
+A collision with a large animal can cause a considerable amount of damage to your car.
+If you purchased the optional collision and comprehensive coverage when you got your policy, the costs for the damage would likely be covered.
 Collision coverage provides protection if your car is damaged in an accident, while comprehensive provides coverage for non-accident-related damage claims: both have a deductible.

-Which coverage applies however, will depend on the nature of the collision:
+Which coverage applies, however, will depend on the nature of the collision:

-- Scenario 1: If a deer was lying dead in the roadway from a previous collision but you happened to hit it, your collision coverage will likely apply as there’s an expectation that you should have seen it in time to react and safely avoid the resulting accident.
+- Scenario 1: If a deer was lying dead in the roadway from a previous collision, but you happened to hit it, your collision coverage will likely apply as there’s an expectation that you should have seen it in time to react and safely avoid the resulting accident.

 - Scenario 2: If a deer should suddenly run onto the road and you hit it, there would be little you could do to avoid it.
 Therefore, your comprehensive coverage would typically apply.